Chair: Prof. Regina Sommer

 “The members of the IWA SG Health Related Water Microbiology supported and inspired me since I was a young scientist.
 Serving for our group enables me to give back some of the positive experiences, which I have gained”, Regina says.

-Secretary: Prof. Daisuke Sano
+Vice Chair: Prof. Daisuke Sano

 Environmental Water Quality Engineering Laboratory